scientific-python/learn.scientific-python.org/content/maintainers/meeting_types.md

 - English second language speakers might have a barrier to entry when the documentation is only available in English.
 Providing a welcoming space and communicating that we appreciate contributions regardless of English perfection is important.
 - Triage for all DOC issues and PRs
 - A dedicated documentation meeting can attract contributors with a unique set of skills that would not find their place in many other project meetings, e.g. front end developers, illustrators, and technical writers.
-- It can also be attractive for contributors who are interestised in a maintainer pathway which is centered on sphinx development, doc testing, technical writing.
+- It can also be attractive for contributors who are interested in a maintainer pathway which is centred on sphinx development, doc testing, technical writing.
 Keeping the documentation build in check and the docs up to date as well as creating new formats that support new contributors and users in ways the projects didn't have bandwidth to do before attracting such maintainers

 ## A Note on Meeting Frequency